TriplePanicLabs/grindurus-protocol/README.md

 # PoolsNFT

-`PoolsNFT` is a smart contract that facilitates the creation and management of strategy pools represented by NFTs.
-It supports royalty mechanisms, deposits, withdrawals, and strategy iterations, making it a versatile tool for decentralized finance (DeFi) applications.
+`PoolsNFT` is a gateway that facilitates the creation of strategy pools and links represented by NFTs.
+It supports royalty mechanisms up on strategy profits, isolated deposits, limited withdrawals, and strategy iterations,

 ## Key Features
 - Pool Ownership: Each NFT represents an ownership of strategy pool.